telekom-security/tpotce/docker/_tests/README.md

 The SentryPeer test sends SIP OPTIONS probes over TCP and UDP, verifies SIP responses, and checks matching JSON events in `sentrypeer.json`.

+The Suricata test replays a generated HTTP PCAP and verifies a matching HTTP event in `eve.json` plus the Suricata runtime log.

 ## Conventions